 - Unless you run your own VPN, which which i suspect requires a god-like level of technical prowess and secured hardware to do it right, a VPN service will cost you roughly $5 to $10 per month and a lot of the companies providing service are highly unethical.
-As a rule of thumb, never trust a VPN provider offering their service for "free"!
+As a rule of thumb, never trust a VPN provider offering their service for "free".
 Personally i also avoid the big names, like NordVPN.
-I simply don't trust the large corporations, many of which have poor track records.
+I simply don't trust large corporations, many of which have very poor track records, including Nord.

-- While it is true that no VPN can be fully trusted regarding security or privacy, the same is true for the Tor network.
+- Tor advocates often describe Tor a "trustless", meaning that one does not have to trust the software since it's open-source, however this is misleading since no one really knows what a malicious Tor node operator can do or what exploits exist that have never been disclosed.
+While it is true that no VPN can be fully trusted regarding security or privacy, the same is true for the Tor network.
 See for example, Tor Network Compromised by Single Hacker Stealing Users' Bitcoin: Report and 'You Are Not Anonymous on Tor' - Study Shows Privacy Network Offers Superficial Anonymity.
-We know there is a massive amount of money to be made in the malware department and vendors, many of which sell exploits to governments and intelligence communities, have little or no incentive to disclose the vulnerabilities they discover.
+We know there is a massive amount of money to be made in malware and vendors, many of which sell exploits to governments and intelligence communities, have little or no incentive to disclose the vulnerabilities they discover.
 These vulnerabilities can remain secret for weeks, months, or years.
-Knowing this, i think it is dangerously illogical to conclude that anything is completely secure, including Tor.
+Knowing this, i think it is dangerously illogical to conclude that anything is secure, including Tor.

 - Picking a bad VPN that doesn't respect your privacy is easier than getting your drone stuck in a tree, however there is only one Tor Project and one official Tor Browser and the source code for both is public and open to auditing.